-The FOS-ETR (Fast Optical Shutter - Extended Temperature Range) is a polarizer-based nematic liquid crystal (LC) optical shutter that controls the light transmittance by an externally applied drive voltage.
-Compared to conventional mechanical shutters, LC shutters are completely vibration-free and contain no moving parts.
+The FOS-ETR (Fast Optical Shutter - Extended Temperature Range) is a liquid crystal (LC)-based optical shutter (variable filter) that controls the light transmittance by an externally applied drive voltage.
+Compared to conventional mechanical shutters, LC shutters are electro-optical; they contain no moving parts, are completely vibration-free, and have a small footprint.

-The shutter consists of a polarization modulator in the form of a LC cell positioned between crossed linear polarizers.
+The shutter consists of a polarization modulator in the form of a LC cell positioned between linear polarizers.
 Applying the drive voltage reorients the birefringent LC molecules, changing the phase retardation of light passing through the LC cell.
 This results in a change in transmittance of light passing through the full shutter structure.
-Analogue gray-scale operation between fully open and closed states is realized by voltage amplitude modulation.
+Analogue gray-scale operation between fully open and closed states is realized by voltage amplitude modulation, allowing the shutter to be used as a variable filter.